The E2 Visa Interview Tips and Questions: Everything You Need to Know to Get an E2 Visa – Rupert Law Group

 If you have dependents over the age of 14, they will also be called to the window for interviews.
 Typically, their interviews consist of only a couple of questions.
 These questions tend to be about the relationship with you, the E2 investor or employee.
 They typically won’t be asked about the business plan or specific details about the business.

 - You can be approved.
 If this happens, the officer will ask for your passport.
 He/she will take it in order to put a US visa in it.
 You should have the passport with the affixed US visa in 3-5 business days.
-The consulate/embassy will usually email you when the passport is ready to pick up, or it can be sent directly to your residence.
+The consulate/embassy will usually email you when the passport is ready to pick up, or it can be sent directly to your residence within your treaty country.
 (Usually, these delivery details are worked out when you set up the interview appointment.)

 After one of these three things happen, you will be on your way.
 You can leave the building, go back to your car (where you left your cell phone) and immediately text your lawyer regarding the results.
 Usually, it will be a success!
 (The approval rates for E2 visas are relatively high.)